Home College of Veterinary Medicine Washington State University WSU Faculty &Staff

 - Consider the points above and implement those you can.

-- If you can step out of practice for several years, consider doing a residency in a strong program that is targeted toward your area of interest.
+- If you can step out of practice, consider doing a residency in a strong program that is targeted toward your area of interest.
 The pay isn't good but if you are a self-directed self-starter you will likely have lots of freedom (and the time) to develop deep expertise in your areas of interest, such as applied ruminant nutrition.
 For example, the UC Davis VMTRC offers a ABVP board eligible dairy production medicine residency combined with an MPH or MBA.

-- If you can't or don't want to step out of practice for a residency, consider the specialized certificate programs offered by several institutions that require attendance for short periods across several years.
-For dairy, these include the Guelph Dairy Health Management Certificate Program, the UC Davis VMTRC FACEP: Food Animal Continuing Education Program, the Ohio Dairy Health and Management Certificate Program, the Penn State Dairy Production Medicine Certificate Program and for beef the Great Plains Veterinary Educational Center Beef Cattle Production Management Series and the Kansas State Certificate Program in Feedlot Production Management.
+- If you can't step out of practice, consider the specialized certificate programs that require attendance for short periods across several years.
+For dairy, these include the Penn State Dairy Production Medicine Certificate Program and for beef the Great Plains Veterinary Educational Center Beef Cattle Production Management Series.
+Historically, several other certificate programs were available.

-- If you don't want to make the time and monetary investment required for the certificate programs, consider taking the pre-convention seminars offered by the AABP.
-These special seminars on narrow topics are taught by academic and practitioner experts from around the nation and are targeted at practitioners who wish to gain those skills.
+- If you can't make the time and monetary investment required for the certificate programs, consider taking AABP pre-convention seminars.
+Taught by academic and practitioner experts, these are targeted at practitioners.
 Many veterinarians practicing bovine production medicine got started in these seminars.

 - European College of Bovine Health Management